Mashiatmm/Mashiatmm/README.md

 Hello there! 👋 I'm Mashiat, a Lecturer at the Department of Computer Science and Engineering at <a href="https://www.buet.ac.bd/web/#/">Bangladesh University of Engineering & Technology</a>.
 I completed my undergraduate studies at the same institution.

-- :telescope: My research interests primarily lie in the field of Computer Graphics and I am actively seeking research opportunities in the same field.
+- :telescope: My research interests primarily lie in the intersection of Computer Graphics & HCI and I am actively seeking research opportunities in these field.

 - :seedling: Apart from my academics, I love working for the underprivileged community and am voluntarily co-leading the <a href='https://www.agami.org/library-project'>Library Project</a> of Agami Education Foundation.
 I love traveling to mountains and dancing too.